TimGallagher01/SunToWaterAcquisition/README.md

                                                                 Cooperation Plan

 <b>What are the key strengths of each person on the team?</b>
-* Tim has a background in personal finance and Shila has a background in social work.Both individual are fast learner and have a passion of technology.
+* Tim has a background in personal finance and Shila has a background in social work.
+Both individuals are fast learner and have a passion of technology.

 <b>How can you best utilize these strengths in the execution of your project?</b>
-* Both team members possesses great communication.
-Shila has the ablity to empathize with the customer.
-While Tim brings the ablitly to see the bigger picture.
+* Both team members possess great communication.
+Shila can empathize with the customer.
+While Tim brings the ability to see the bigger picture.

 <b>In which professional competencies do you each want to develop greater strength?</b>
 * Tim- wants the ablity to write and understand code better.
 Shila would like to grasp the understanding of social engineering.
-Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?Communicate with each other and take things step by step.

 <b>Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?</b>
+* Communicate with each other and take things step by step.

                                                                   Conflict Plan